ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingnfs.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding NFS storage to vCenter Server instances
+# Adding NFS storage to Automated instances
 {: #vc_addingnfs}

-You can expand the capacity of your VMware vCenter Server® instance according to your business needs by adding Network File System (NFS) storage.
+You can expand the capacity of your {{site.data.keyword.vcf-auto}} instance according to your business needs by adding Network File System (NFS) storage.

-## Before you add NFS storage to vCenter Server instances
+## Before you add NFS storage to Automated instances
 {: #vc_addingnfs-prereq}

-* Adding NFS storage to vCenter Server instances with VMware vSphere® 6.5 is not supported.
+* Adding NFS storage to Automated instances with VMware vSphere® 6.5 is not supported.
 * Do not add NFS storage from the VMware vSphere Web Client.
 The changes that you make on the vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_full}} console.
 * IBM does not manage NFS file shares that you add manually to an instance.
 * You can add or remove NFS storage shares to or from an existing NFS or vSAN cluster.
 * If you mount {{site.data.keyword.cloud_notm}} Endurance NFS storage to your cluster, consider the following steps:
    * Ping the NFS server for the storage and note the subnet for the server IP address.
    * Review the VMKernel adapters for the hosts that will use the storage and make note of the subnet for `vmk3`.
-Use the [File Storage list](https://cloud.ibm.com/cloud-storage/file) to authorize the `vmk3` subnet to access the NFS datastore.
+Use the **File Storage** list to authorize the `vmk3` subnet to access the NFS datastore.
    * Review the static routes defined on the hosts with the `esxcli network ip route ipv4 list` command.
 A static route must be displayed for the NFS server IP subnet to the gateway for the `vmk3` subnet listed in the previous step.

-## Procedure to add NFS storage to vCenter Server instances
+## Procedure to add NFS storage to Automated instances
 {: #vc_addingnfs-procedure}

-1. From the VMware Solutions console, click **Resources > vCenter Server** from the left navigation pane.
+1. From the VMware Solutions console, click **Resources > {{site.data.keyword.vcf-classic-short}}** from the left navigation pane.
-2. In the **vCenter Server** table, click the instance for which you want to expand capacity.
+2. In the **{{site.data.keyword.vcf-classic}}** table, click the instance for which you want to expand capacity.
 3. Click the **Infrastructure** tab.
 4. In the **Clusters** table, click the cluster to which you want to add NFS storage.
 5. In the **Storage** section, click **Add**.